Post Operative Instructions Following Periodontal Surgery

 - NO eating or drinking for 2 hours after surgery was completed.

-- DO NOT smoke, drink alcoholic or carbonated beverages, drink through a straw, rinse, brush gum tissue or floss the surgical area for the first 2 days.
+- Do not drink through a straw or rinse the area for the first 2 days.

-- After the first 2 days and for the next 2 WEEKS you should perform oral hygiene procedures in the surgical site with caution.
+- Once the stiches come out, you should perform oral hygiene procedures in the surgical site over the next two weeks with caution.
 This means brush the gum tissue with light contact.
-You can rinse with Listerine, salt water or just water if necessary to keep area clean.
+You can rinse with alcohol-free Listerine or other alcohol-free rinses, warm salt water or just water if necessary to keep area clean.

 - AVOID eating hard, tough, or rough foods (chips, popcorn, nuts, caramels, steak) during the first two weeks following surgery.
-It is best to chew in areas of the mouth where surgery was not done.
+It is best to chew in areas of the mouth away from where the surgery was done.